Sitecore-Hackathon/2018-Witty-Geeks/documentation/README.md

 **Category:** SXA (Sitecore Experience Accelator)

-⋅⋅The main goal of SXA is to speed up production of websites which means we are looking at multiple content authors.
+The main goal of SXA is to speed up production of websites which means we are looking at multiple content authors.
 These authors might be working on same modules/pages/components and will need a way to properly communicate and connect with each other.
 We took inspiration from an existing feature provided by SXA called sticky notes, but, took it further.
 The current behavior of Sticky notes is such that you would have to go to Experience Editor to view them.